The Shard opening times and FAQs about visiting

 What are the View from the Shard opening times?

-The View from the Shard is open between 10:00 and 22:00 during the summer, but closes at 20:00 Sunday to Wednesday in winter.
-The Shard opening times may change for special events such weekend parties.
+The View from the Shard is open between 10:00 and 22:00 during the summer and closes at 19:00 Sunday to Wednesday in winter.

 What can I see from The View from the Shard?

-A 360 degree panoramic view of London, sometimes stretching off 40 miles into the distance.
+A 360-degree panoramic view of London, stretching 40 miles into the distance.
 Top sights include Tower Bridge, Big Ben, the London Eye and St. Paul’s Cathedral.

 What if the weather’s really bad?